Outdoor Kids Party Ideas

 Themes: Technology, GPS, geography, map-reading

-Benefits: The party bag prizes are built in to the ground and wall!
+Benefits: One of the best and easiest of our outside birthday party ideas.
+The party bag prizes are built in to the ground and wall!
 Kids love geocaching; some of them will be new to it and might pick up a new interest.
 If you live in the city it’s a great way to show the kids some history or unusual locations.
 Geocaching can be done on foot, by bike or even public transport.
 If you choose sites close together you won’t need a party bus and will fret less about losing other people’s kids, or even your own.

 Preparation: Source two or three phones with GPS.
 Identify some geocaches close together by going to geocaching.com.
 Check out their suitability for visiting with kids!